Themes in Nazi propaganda: In Der Stürmer

 The propaganda periodical Der Stürmer always made antisemitic material a mainstay, throughout its run before and during Nazi power.
 It exemplified the crude antisemitism that Hitler concealed to win popular and foreign support, but its circulation increased throughout the Nazi regime.
 Even after Streicher was under house arrest for gross misuse of office, Hitler provided him with resources to continue his propaganda.

 Salacious accounts of sexual offenses featured in nearly every issue.
 The Reichstag fire was attributed to a Jewish conspiracy.
 It supported an early plan to transport all Jews to Madagascar, but this prospect was dropped as soon as it became an actual possibility.
 Later, taking Theodore N. Kaufman with the importance that the Nazis generally attributed to him, urged that Jews intended to exterminate Germany, and urged that only with the destruction of Jews would Germany be safe.

 Its "Letter Box" encouraged the reporting of Jewish acts; the unofficial style helped prevent suspicion of propaganda, and lent it authenticity.

-A textbook written by Elvira Bauer in 1936, entitled Trust no Fox on the Green Heath and No Jew Upon his Oath, was designed to show Germans that the Jews could not be trusted.
+A textbook written by Elvira Bauer in 1936, entitled Trust No Fox on his Green Heath and No Jew on his Oath, was designed to show Germans that the Jews could not be trusted.
 It portrayed the Jews as inferior, untrustworthy and parasitic.
 A further antisemitic children's book entitled The Poisonous Mushroom, written by Ernst Hiemer, was handed out in 1938.
 Again it portrayed the Jews as worthless subhumans and through a text containing seventeen short stories, as the antithesis of Aryan humanity.
 The Jew was dehumanized and was seen as a poisonous mushroom.
 The book included encompassed strands of both religious and racial antisemitism towards the Jews.
 The contents of this book were following themes "How to Tell a Jew", "How Jewish Traders Cheat", "How Jews Torment Animals", "Are there Decent Jews?" and finally "Without Solving the Jewish Question, No Salvation for Mankind".

 Two years later by the same author another textbook which attacked the Jews through racial antisemitism and decrying the evils of racial miscegenation.
 In this text, Jews were portrayed as bloodsuckers.
 He claimed Jews were equal to tapeworms, claiming that "Tapeworm and Jew are parasites of the worst kind.
 We want their elimination.
 We want to become healthy and strong again.
 Then only one thing will help: Their extermination."
 The aim of such texts was to try and justify the Nazis racial policy on Jews.
 Der Stürmer was frequently used in schools as part of Nazi "education" to the German youth.
 Despite its overly antisemitic status, the paper published letters from teachers and children approving of it.

 Roughly 100,000 copies were printed of the book.
 The title comes from a phrase by Martin Luther, whose anti-Jewish remarks the Nazis were happy to use.